trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

 	&per_page=500
 ```

-This query only considers people riding bicyles, not all bicycles detected (e.g. parked bicycles).
+This query only considers people riding bicycles, not all bicycles detected (e.g. parked bicycles).
 We could add `values=object--vehicle--bicycle` for this purpose or search for both cyclists and bikes with `values=object--vehicle--bicycle,human--rider--bicyclist`.

+### Wildlife

 Wild ponies can be found all over the New Forest and are a draw for visitors.
 Being so close to the coast, it's also a great place for bird watching.
 Let's take an _automated_ look, for them (`animal--bird&animal--ground-animal`):